 What Is Heijunka?

-To help you optimize your workflow continuously for takt time, Lean offers a solution for production leveling called Heijunka.
+To help you optimize your workflow continuously for takt time, Lean offers a production leveling solution called Heijunka.

 As demand is rarely steady, you need to adapt your process to any fluctuations.
 Heijunka is a method for reducing the unevenness (Mura) of your process and preventing overburden (Muri).
 It means “leveling” and is critical for maintaining a stable Lean system.